Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/guymager.md

 ## Installation

 Guymager is included in the Bitcurator environment.
-You can also easily install it on Ubuntu computers by using following commands:
+You can also easily install it on Debian/Ubuntu computers by using following commands:

 ```bash
 sudo apt update